Hoosac Wind Power Project

 - Transmission Interconnect Construction Staking and Easement Exhibits

-High up in the hills of northwest Massachusetts, 19 wind turbines generate 28.5 megawatts of clean energy and do their share to boost the local economy.
+High up in the hills of northwest Massachusetts, 19 wind turbines generate 28.5 MW of clean energy and do their share to boost the local economy.
 This Iberdrola Renewables project is spread out over roughly 1,250 acres of rugged terrain in the towns of Florida and Monroe.

 Wading Through Tough Terrain, Regulations, and Weather